rabbits.jpg

 Rabbits on the Northern Beaches

-Feral rabbits are found in all kinds of habitats from bushland reserves and urban boundaries, golf courses, sportsfields and private properties where they can destroy vegetation and graze on open lawn.
+Wild rabbits are found in all kinds of habitats from bushland reserves and urban boundaries, golf courses, sportsfields and private properties where they can destroy vegetation and graze on open lawn.

-Declared Pests
+Priority Pests

-Why are Rabbits a Problem?
+Why are rabbits a problem?

 Rabbits are a problem because they destroy native vegetation, increase erosion and damage lawns, gardens and sportsfields.
-They eat the seedlings of native and garden plants, reducing native plant biodiversity and compete with native animals for food and shelter.
+They eat the seedlings of native and garden plants, reducing native plant biodiversity and competing with native animals for food and shelter.

-Australia has been engaged in feral rabbit control programs since the 1920s.
+Australia has been engaged in wild rabbit control programs since the 1920s.
 The control of feral animal populations in urban areas is most effective when carried out in a coordinated manner.
 Control programs used by Council include the annual release of Rabbit Haemorrhagic Disease (RHDV1), shooting, warren fumigation and other control methods.

 What can you do?

-Keeping Feral Rabbits off your Property
+Keeping wild rabbits off your property

 1. Fence the property to prevent access